Hash table: Separate chaining

-If the element is comparable either numerically or lexically, and inserted into the list by maintaining the total order, it results in faster termination of the unsuccessful searches.
+If the element is comparable either numerically or lexically, and inserted into the list by maintaining the total order, it results in faster termination of unsuccessful searches.

 Other data structures for separate chaining

 If the keys are ordered, it could be efficient to use "self-organizing" concepts such as using a self-balancing binary search tree, through which the theoretical worst case could be brought down to $O(\log{n})$, although it introduces additional complexities.

 In dynamic perfect hashing, two-level hash tables are used to reduce the look-up complexity to be a guaranteed $O(1)$ in the worst case.
 In this technique, the buckets of $k$ entries are organized as perfect hash tables with $k^2$ slots providing constant worst-case lookup time, and low amortized time for insertion.
 A study shows array-based separate chaining to be 97% more performant when compared to the standard linked list method under heavy load.

-Techniques such as using fusion tree for each buckets also result in constant time for all operations with high probability.
+Techniques such as using fusion tree for each bucket also result in constant time for all operations with high probability.

 Caching and locality of reference

-The linked list of separate chaining implementation may not be cache-conscious due to spatial locality—locality of reference—when the nodes of the linked list are scattered across memory, thus the list traversal during insert and search may entail CPU cache inefficiencies.
+Linked lists in separate chaining may not be cache-conscious due to spatial locality—locality of reference—when the nodes of the linked list are scattered across memory, thus the list traversal during insert and search may entail CPU cache inefficiencies.

-In cache-conscious variants of collision resolution through separate chaining, a dynamic array found to be more cache-friendly is used in the place where a linked list or self-balancing binary search trees is usually deployed, since the contiguous allocation pattern of the array could be exploited by hardware-cache prefetchers—such as translation lookaside buffer—resulting in reduced access time and memory consumption.
+In cache-conscious variants of collision resolution through separate chaining, a dynamic array found to be more cache-friendly is used in the place where a linked list or self-balancing binary search tree is usually deployed, since the contiguous allocation pattern of the array could be exploited by hardware-cache prefetchers—such as translation lookaside buffers—resulting in reduced access time and memory consumption.

 Open addressing

 Hash collision resolved by open addressing with linear probing (interval=1).
 Note that "Ted Baker" has a unique hash, but nevertheless collided with "Sandra Dee", that had previously collided with "John Smith".

-This graph compares the average number of CPU cache misses required to look up elements in large hash tables (far exceeding size of the cache) with chaining and linear probing.
-Linear probing performs better due to better locality of reference, though as the table gets full, its performance degrades drastically.

 Open addressing is another collision resolution technique in which every entry record is stored in the bucket array itself, and the hash resolution is performed through probing.
 When a new entry has to be inserted, the buckets are examined, starting with the hashed-to slot and proceeding in some probe sequence, until an unoccupied slot is found.
 When searching for an entry, the buckets are scanned in the same sequence, until either the target record is found, or an unused array slot is found, which indicates an unsuccessful search.